kchinzei/PCA9xxxPWM/README.md

 [PCA9956A](https://www.nxp.com/products/power-management/lighting-driver-and-controller-ics/ic-led-controllers/24-channel-fm-plus-ic-bus-57-ma-20-v-constant-current-led-driver:PCA9956BTW) (24ch).
 'B*' can be suffixed instead of 'A'.
 PCA995x (no suffix) are incompatible.

-You can find breakout boards from Switch Science, [PCA9622](https://international.switch-science.com/catalog/2388/), [PCA9955BTW](https://international.switch-science.com/catalog/2676/) etc.
+You can find breakout boards from [Switch Science](https://international.switch-science.com/), [PCA9622](https://international.switch-science.com/catalog/2388/), [PCA9955BTW](https://international.switch-science.com/catalog/2676/) etc.
+[PCA9685 breakout board](https://www.adafruit.com/product/815) is available from Adafruit.

-There are the official mbed libraries for these devices from NXP (ex: [PCA962x](https://os.mbed.com/users/nxp_ip/code/PCA962x/), [PCA995xA](https://os.mbed.com/users/nxp_ip/code/PCA995xA/)), but it seems none for Arduino.
+There are NXP official mbed libraries for [PCA962x](https://os.mbed.com/users/nxp_ip/code/PCA962x/) and [PCA995xA](https://os.mbed.com/users/nxp_ip/code/PCA995xA/), but it seems none for Arduino.
+Adafruit published [PWM Servo Driver Library for PCA9685](https://github.com/adafruit/Adafruit-PWM-Servo-Driver-Library) for Arduino.
+It is not compatible and applicable to PCA962x, 995xA due to substantial differences from PCA9685.
 PCA9xxxPWM is here for you.

 These devices have different features in number of outputs, allowable current / voltage, bit depth of PWM, current vs. voltage switch PWM, fading out control, etc. But all they control PWM ratio in common.

 ## Using PCA9xxxPWM

-Currently PCA9626 and PCA9955A are implemented and tested.
-Popular PCA9685 will be implemented soon.
+Currently PCA9626, PCA9685 and PCA9955A are implemented and tested.

 Copy `PCA9xxxPWM` folder into 'libraries' folder of Arduino, where Arduino IDE can search for files.
 You can find some examples in `examples` folder.